Boards and Committees

 Board of Trustees

-Point’s Board of Trustees is a national volunteer board, established to raise funding for and awareness of Point’s mission.
+Point’s Board of Trustees is a national volunteer board, established to raise funding for and awareness of Point’s mission in specific geographic regions.
 Trustees engage leaders across various professions and interests to play a vital role in bringing about impactful support of Point, in conjunction with the goals and initiatives of both the organization and the Board of Directors.
 Membership offers volunteer opportunities for committed individuals who share an affinity with Point’s mission and the LGBTQ community.

 Emeritus Board

-Point’s Emeritus Board is comprised of previous Board of Directors members who served with distinction and excellence; have held a leadership role and significantly contribute to Point; engaged in volunteer and outreach activities; participated in program activities, committees, and outreach; and completed all the terms.
+Point’s Emeritus Board is comprised of previous Board of Directors members who served with distinction and excellence; have held a leadership role and significantly contribute to Point.
 Emeritus members are nominated and elected by the Board of Directors and are invited to participate in Board of Directors meetings as non-voting members.

 Honorary Board of Directors